Data Management Challenges for Internet-scale 3D Search Engines: The Data Life-cycle

+Since 3D content is laborious to acquire, maintaining a fresh search index is a significant challenge.
+Web crawlers must be careful not to impose significant costs on web servers (see Section \ref{sec:crawling_regulation}).
+Unfortunately, 3D assets can be quite large; even worse, some 3D websites handle download requests by generating (rather than serving) files---that is, they extract a set of parameters from an HTTP request and invoke software components that generate a model for download.
+This type of website is not designed for high throughput and can be heavily impacted by even moderate \textit{queries per second} (``QPS'').

-Since 3D content is difficult and time consuming to acquire, maintaining a current search index is a significant challenge.
-Legal restrictions and bandwidth limitations impose significant limits on web crawling (e.g., in contrast to text-based search engines, it is not possible to perform frequent recrawls of sites).
-The Thangs engine maintains `freshness' estimates in the database layer, and recrawls are attempted on a per-site schedule.
-Models that are no longer available to the public are taken offline.
+As a result of these and other issues, a 3D search engine faces significant challenges in maintaining an accurate inventory of models available on the web.
+In contrast to text-based search engines, it is not possible to guarantee freshness of 3D assets by recrawling websites on a frequent (e.g,. daily) basis.
+The Thangs search engine deals with this issue by maintaining freshness estimates in the database, while its crawlers are bifurcated into model crawlers and metadata crawlers.
+The latter are tasked with daily text mining of site metadata; if they find that a webpage with 3D content has been updated, it is added to a recrawl queue.
+Recrawls are attempted on a per-site schedule that takes into account the target site's \textit{robots.txt} file, server capacity, and other factors.
+Models that are no longer available to the public are taken offline in an automated batch job.